LSSTDESC/desc-prod/docker/parsltest/README.md

 02 - 01 plus pip workqueue, parsl and desc-wfmon
 03 - 02 plus python-is-python3, vim, user descprod
 04 - 03 plus sudo, wget, conda, ndcctools.
 Drop pip workqueue.
+05 - 04 plus flas, nginx, mysql-connector and more
+06 - 05 shuffled so cond and pipi install are done by user.
+Now can run parsltest from browseer.